- Library Cards & Borrowing Privileges

 Library Cards & Borrowing Privileges

 To borrow books from the library, you must have a library card.
-To obtain a library card, please complete and submit the attached registration form in person or via email to circulation services:
+To obtain a library card, please complete the online application:

 Access to eResources & Remote Access